For an updated write-up of this article, see Adaptive Content: The Way to Your Customer’s Heart.

 This is one of six articles discussing Ann Rockley’s definition of intelligent content:*

 This article focuses on the definition’s sixth element: adaptability.
 (I hear adaptive more than adaptable these days, so I use that term in this article.)
-For more complete descriptions of all these elements and more, see these Content Marketing Institute resources:

 What does ‘adaptive content’ mean?